NorthcoteHS/11COM/5_dataAnalysis/lessons/1_fileTypes/README.md

 ```

 Notice that the commas work very nicely to separate the items.
-The list above has 6 items, which we can count easily.
+The list above has 6 items ("columns"), which we can count easily.
 We do run into problems if an item needs to contain a `,` - but we'll discuss that further below.

 You can create a `.csv` file the same way you make a text file, but when naming it, use `.csv` as the extension (instead of `.txt`).
 This is where you need to be able to see the extensions - if they're hidden, you may end up with a file like `myfile.csv.txt`!

+For this lesson, make sure you always edit CSV files in Notepad/TextEdit (not Excel).

 #### Multiple rows

 The main purpose for CSV files is to store multiple rows of data, or a "table".
-These often have a header row that says what each column contains:
+These often have a header row that says what each column contains.
+For instance, this CSV file shows a table with 5 rows (including 1 header row), and 3 columns on each row:

 ```
 Name,Age,Favourite Colour